ctsuu/Vehicle-Tracking/README.md

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-First of all, I break down the project into small sections, and each section is independent, we can deep dive into it later, but it also follow the process flow:
+First of all, I break down the project into small sections, and each section is independent, all project ccde is in `Vehicle_detection_submission.ipynb`.
+We can deep dive into it next, I will highlight the key code that is special in this project, it follows the listed process flow:

 * Calibarate the Camera
 * Experience the behivours of each technique
 * Combin some techniques together